Make Friends…

 Facilitated by Judy Scott & Pastor Jon Osmundson

-Join Pastor Jon and others to encounter and discuss scripture.
+Join Pastor Jon and others to encounter and discuss scripture with this Engaging the Bible foundational class.
 Learn a method of praying the scriptures called “lectio divina,” which just means “sacred reading.”
 It’s about slowing down and reading the same verses several times, listening for God’s word to us today.

 No experience or preparation necessary!
 Just come willing to listen and share if you want to.